vinay-sj/Issue-Tracker/README.md

 * We install the third party libraries that we had earlier included directly from a CDN.
 * NPM can be used for server-side libraries as well as client side ones.
 Webpack understands this and can deal with client side libraries installed via npm.
 * Using an optimization called `splitChunks` in Webpack we can have two bundles, one for application code and another for all the libraries.
 * Hot Module Replacement can be used to detect changes and recompile the files.
-It saves time by updating only when its changed, and it removed the need for switching windows.
+It saves time by updating only when its changed, and it removes the need for switching windows and refreshing the pages.

 ## Chapter 7